null Skip to main content

 Passionflower

-Passionflower is a botanical gem revered for its ability to soothe the nervous system and induce relaxation.
+Passionflower is a botanical gem respected for its ability to soothe the nervous system and induce relaxation.
 It contains compounds that increase levels of gamma-aminobutyric acid (GABA), a neurotransmitter that promotes feelings of calmness and relaxation.
 Sip on passionflower tea or take it in capsule form to ease tension and quiet a busy mind.

 Skullcap